A towering iceberg shaped like a cresting wave viewed from the stern of a boat in Happy Adventure, Newfoundland.

 Boat Tours

 A good captain does more than drive the boat.
-They read the ice, the coast, the swell, and the weather.
+They read the ice, the coast, the swell, the wind, and the weather.
 That is part of the experience.

 2026 Iceberg Operator Curation